+

 Biography

-Mitch Gould is the leading authority on Walt Whitman's mysterious connection to Quakerism, and coined a term to describe this difficult problem — which occupied the heart of Whitman scholarship for a century: “Walt Whitman's Quaker Paradox.”
-Working outside the establishment scholarship community continuously for 15 years, he dedicated his resources to reconciling the 19th century's most eloquent voice for the right to sexual self-determination with a society that had famously retreated from the immoral influence of “the world's people” behind a “fence” of prohibitions against music, art, dancing, theater, and marriage outside the faith.
+Mitchell Santine Gould is the leading authority on Walt Whitman’s mysterious connection to Quakerism, and coined a term to describe this difficult problem — which implicitly occupied the heart of Whitman scholarship for a century: “Walt Whitman’s Quaker Paradox.”
+For decades, he has dedicated his resources to reconciling the 19th century's most eloquent voice for the right to sexual self-determination with a society that had famously retreated from the “immoral” influence of “the world's people” behind a “fence” of prohibitions against music, art, dancing, and theater.

 (This biographical statement provided by Mitchell Gould.)